-But with 2,000,000 blog posts published every day, the competition is intense!
+But with 2,000,000 blog posts published every day, it's not easy - the competition is intense!

-But before getting into the details I need to introduce a concept that that may be new to you.
+But before we go any further I need to introduce a concept that that may be new to you.

 A New Way of Ranking Content

-Until recently, the search engines couldn’t read and understand content.
+Before the Hummingbird algorithm, the search engines couldn’t read or understand content.
 So they relied on backlinks to rank web pages.
 The more backlinks a page had, the more relevant it must be.

 What do I mean by that?